flarco/gonkey/README.md

 ### Create settings.yml
 See the template `settings.template.yml`.
 Create a new file called `settings.yml` in the root folder.
-Put it your credentials, the MM database path and the name of the playlists you want to be synced.
+Put in your credentials, the MM database path and the name of the playlists you want to be synced.
 Make sure to follow the YAML conventions.

 ### Generate OAuth file
 In order to upload songs, we need to be authenticated.